Tesfaye Tafese

 Tesfaye Tafese (ታፈሰ ተስፋዬ, born 10 June 1986) is an Ethiopian footballer currently playing for Al-Tilal SC in the Yemeni League.

-Career
+Club career

-Tafase scored in the opening round of the 2011 AFC Cup group stage against I-League club Dempo SC however it was not enough as Al-Tilal lost 2–1.
+Tafase scored in the opening round of the 2011 AFC Cup group stage against I-League club Dempo however it was not enough as Al-Tilal lost 2–1.

 International career

 Tafase has represented his country of Ethiopia on 11 occasions, scoring 3 goals, including once against Rwanda during a 2010 FIFA World Cup qualifying match.